PASS PROGRAM SCHOLARSHIP GUIDELINES

 b) A citizen, national, or a lawful permanent resident of the United States or the District of Columbia, the Commonwealths of Puerto Rico or the Marianas Islands, the Virgin Islands, Guam, the American Samoa, the Trust Territory of the Pacific Islands, the Republic of Palau, the Republic of the Marshall Islands and the Federated State of Micronesia.

 1. Complete Scholarship Application Here

-4. Attach the following and email to [email protected]:
+4. Attach one the following items and email to email@example.com:

 a) Driver’s License issued in the U.S.